ZemoxDev/FPS-Game/README.md

 # FPS-Game

 Repository for the 3D Game made with Unity and the C# Language also known as Eremite.

-This was my first big game project, that also had a multiplayer online version, that never released.
-The coding was completely done by me and most of the 3D modelling as well.
+This repository is made up of the Multiplayer and Singleplayer Version.
+The Multiplayer could be used as a good starting point for your next multiplayer fps game.
+It is made with the Photon Engine.

+Multiplayer Usage: Go in the "Multiplayer" Scene.
+Start the game and create a new lobby there anyone with the game installed can join you.
+Start the game when ready.
+For each player in the lobby one "Player" Game Object is created on the scene "MultiplayerWave".

+Singleplayer Usage: Go in the Wave Scene and start the game.

 https://gamejolt.com/games/eremite/590936